Can You Get Disability Benefits for Chronic Alcoholism?

 If you have a mental or physical impairment caused by alcohol addiction, but you don't meet any of the criteria for the above impairments, the SSA will look at your “residual functional capacity,” or “RFC.”
 Your RFC is used by the SSA to determine what you are still capable of doing in an employment situation, taking into account the limitations from your medical condition.

-Since disability is no longer given for chronic alcoholism, but rather for associated impairments (organic mental disorders, liver damage, and so on), the SSA looks at how those other impairments limit your ability to work.
+Since disability is no longer given for chronic alcoholism, but rather for associated impairments (neurocognitive disorder, liver damage, and so on), the SSA looks at how those other impairments limit your ability to work.
 For example, if you have seizures, your RFC may be limited in areas like ability to drive and operate heavy machinery and working in high places.
 If you have liver disease, you may get tired easily, have shortness of breath, and have severe abdominal pain.
 These are things that might limit what kind of work you can perform.
 For more information about what an RFC assessment might look like for your condition, see our article on the specific condition (links to above).

 If the SSA finds that, with your RFC, there is no job you can perform, you will be awarded disability benefits under what is called a “medical-vocational allowance.”
 For more information, see our articles on physical RFCs and mental RFCs.